-Understanding homology and analogy
+Understanding homology and convergent evolution

 In everyday life, people look like one another for different reasons.
 Two sisters, for example, might look alike because they both inherited brown eyes and black hair from their father.
 On the other hand, two people attending an Elvis impersonators’ convention may look alike because they are both wearing rhinestone studded suits and long sideburns.
 The similarity between the sisters is inherited, but the similarity between the Elvis impersonators is not.